 He told Pollen: "You know that this terrible suicide pact has led to your husband's untimely death.

-"His family have been devastated and had difficulty coming to terms with their tragic loss and the way he died."'Both of us'
+"His family have been devastated and had difficulty coming to terms with their tragic loss and the way he died."

 But he said the case was "wholly exceptional" which was why he had decided against jailing her.

 The court heard "submissive" and "vulnerable" Pollen agreed to the death pact with her husband after he was arrested in 2012.